 Selling a business with seller financing greatly increases the chances that the business will sell.

 The seller offering terms will command a much higher price.

 The interest on a seller-financed deal will add significantly to the actual selling price.
 (For example, a seller carry-back note at eight percent carried over nine years will double the amount carried.
 Over a nine-year period, $100,000 at eight percent will result in the seller receiving $200,000.)

 With interest rates currently the lowest in years, sellers can get a much higher rate from a buyer than they can get from any financial institution.

 The tax consequences of accepting terms can be much more advantageous than those of an all-cash sale.

-For more information about selling a business with seller financing contact one of our advisors at 502-244-0480.
+For more information about selling a business with seller financing contact one of our American Fortune consultants at 502-244-0480.